Francis T. Nicholls: Early life and career

-Nicholls was born at Prevost Memorial Hospital in Donaldsonville, Louisiana, the seat of Ascension Parish, the seventh son of Thomas Clark Nicholls (himself a seventh son) and Louisa Hannah (Drake) Nicholls, a sister of the poet Joseph Rodman Drake and sister-in-law of Francis Redding Tillou.
-His paternal grandfather was Cornish American Edward Church Nicholls.
-He attended Jefferson Academy in New Orleans and graduated in 1855 from the United States Military Academy at West Point, New York.
-Initially assigned as a second lieutenant in the 2nd U.S. Artillery Regiment, he served in the Third Seminole War in Florida, but resigned his commission after a year and returned home.
+Francis Nicholls was born on August 20, 1834, in Donaldsonville, Louisiana, the seventh son of Thomas Clark Nicholls (himself a seventh son) and Louisa Hannah Nicholls.
+His father was a district judge and a veteran of the War of 1812, and his mother was the sister of the poet Joseph Rodman Drake and sister-in-law of Francis Redding Tillou.
+His paternal grandfather was Edward Church Nicholls, a Cornish immigrant to America.
+He was educated at Jefferson Academy in New Orleans.